McFredward/twd_bhaptics/README.md

 ```diff
 - This mod only supports ONLY the following game version: 2021.12.08 / build 218977-STAGE
 ```
+This programm reads the memory of a different process which is often classified as *suspicious behavoir* by Anti-Virus programms.
+This could lead to **false-positive Anti-Virus alerts**.
+Make sure to add the .exe to the exception list if Windows Defender or some other Anti-Virus don't let you run it.

+You don't trust the .exe?
+Just run the python script and check the code by yourself.

 ## Features:
 Demonstration video on YouTube:<br />
 [![](https://img.youtube.com/vi/ScSQjtlFqtc/0.jpg)](http://www.youtube.com/watch?v=ScSQjtlFqtc)